fienvh/uit-documentatie/content/json-ld/latest/places/place-organizer.md

 # Update organizer

 Update an event with a new organizer.
-For a list of all organizers, see see [list organizers](/organizers/organizer-list) documentation.
+For a list of all organizers, see [list organizers](/organizers/organizer-list) documentation.

 Organizer is not required, an event can only have one organizer.